Food Delivery Drivers Are Reportedly Tasting Customer’s Food Before Giving It To Them

 Food delivery apps such as Postmates, Uber Eats and Grubhub are continuing to become more and more popular.
 Rather than needing to go out when a craving strikes in the middle of the night, users of these apps are able to have their food delivered right to their door.

 Even fast food restaurants are hopping on the bandwagon and utilizing delivery.
 It seems like a great concept, but one frightening risk about ordering food through a delivery app has arisen.
-Some delivery drivers have reportedly tasting their customer’s food before delivery, according to Today.
+Some delivery drivers have reportedly tasted customers’ food before delivery, according to Today.

-A recent survey conducted by food distributor US Foods focused on what percentage of the population uses these sort of apps, how long they typically wait for their food and how much they tip.
+A recent survey conducted by restaurant food distributor US Foods focused on what percentage of the population uses these sort of apps, how long they typically wait for their food and how much they tip.

 The survey also looked into the behaviors of delivery drivers themselves and yielded some pretty concerning results.
 Some 500 different delivery drivers were surveyed and 25 percent of them admitted to sampling a customer’s food before giving it to them.
 This statistic is enough to cause anyone to hesitate prior to using a delivery app.
-Not only is sampling a stranger’s food without them knowing rude and disgusting, but it’s also highly unsanitary and a good way to spread germs.
+Not only is sampling a stranger’s food without permission is rude and disgusting, but it is also highly unsanitary and a good way to spread germs.

 Postmates was the first of the competing food delivery apps to make a statement regarding the study.
 A spokesperson for the company released the following statement.